chriswhitman411/coffee_dashboard/README.md

 In this project, I take data from a fictional coffee company and use it to create a dashboard for easy visualization of the data.

+To view the dashboard, download by clicking on the CoffeeDashboardPortfolio.xlsx file and then clicking on "View raw".

+To view the raw data before cleaning/manipulation, do the same with the coffeeOrders, coffeeCustomers, and coffeeProducts files.

 The raw data comes from three Excel files:
 - coffeeOrders
 - coffeeCustomers